Palmetto College

-Palmetto College is the online bachelor's completion program of the University of South Carolina System.
-The college is made up of the four two-year degree-granting institutions of the USC system: USC Lancaster, USC Salkehatchie, USC Sumter and USC Union.
+Palmetto College is part of the University of South Carolina System.
+The college is made up of the five regional campuses: USC Lancaster, USC Salkehatchie, USC Sumter, and USC Union, and Palmetto College Columbia.
 Students who have 60 college credit hours can be admitted to Palmetto College and receive a bachelor's degree.
-The bachelor's degrees are offered through one of the senior campuses of USC: University of South Carolina Aiken, University of South Carolina Beaufort, University of South Carolina Columbia or University of South Carolina Upstate.
+The bachelor's degrees are offered through one of the four senior campuses of USC: USC Aiken, USC Beaufort, USC Columbia, or USC Upstate.

 History

 Palmetto College was funded by a $5M appropriation by the South Carolina General Assembly in 2012.
 In January 2013, Susan Elkins was named the first chancellor.
 Palmetto College officially started enrolling students on April 18, 2013.